end2endzone/ShellAnything/INSTALL.md

 3) Navigate to the `build` directory and execute `cmake --build . --config Release --target INSTALL`.

 The [build scripts](https://github.com/end2endzone/ShellAnything/tree/master/ci/appveyor), located in `ci/appveyor` directory, are also a good source of information for understanding how to build the executable even if they are meant to run on AppVeyor's CI server.

+# Uninstall #

+### Uninstall Shell Extensions without rebooting ###

+_Shell Extensions_ do not uninstall as easily as other softwares.
+Shell Extensions DLLs cannot be deleted during the uninstall process because _File Explorer_ usually have a lock on the file.
+There is an issue with File Explorer which do not automatically release shell extensions dll even if they have been unregistered from the system.
+Because of the lock, these dll files cannot be deleted.
+A system reboot is usually the prefered option to make sure all dll files are released and can be deleted.

+ShellAnything provides a workaround which allow complete uninstallation without rebooting the system.

+**File Explorer Renew** is an utility provided with ShellAnything that can close and reopen all File Explorer windows.
+If the shell extension is unregistered, it will renew all windows and release the lock on the shell extension dll.

+To uninstall the application without rebooting, execute the following steps:
+1. Unregister the shell extension by executing `unregister.bat` with administrator priviledges.
+2. Run `file_explorer_renew.exe` and answer _Yes_ to the confirmation prompt.
+3. Launch the uninstaller.